Farm to School

 Send posters or videos to local dairy farmers that highlight the work you are doing in school.
 It’s a great way to make them feel like an important part of the team.
 Don’t forget to include thank-you messages for providing Funds for Fuel Up to Play 60 and for their commitment to healthy students and the community.

 This section has features on ways to involve everyone in your school and community.
 Think about friendly competitions, ideas on how to include students and adults, and ways to bring in the family connection.

 Set up some friendly competitions to see if students can identify:

 - Farms in your state or region and what they grow or produce.
 Have classes create maps highlighting what’s available.

-- Environmental requirements for growing or raising food resources in your region — which are the best food sources that the soil, climate and so on in your region can support?
+- Environmental requirements for growing or raising food resources in your region — which are the best food sources that the soil and climate in your region can support?

-- Recipes that can be used at home or at school when appropriate highlighting these local foods
+- Recipes that can be used at home or at school when appropriate that incorporate local foods.

-Have local farmers come and hear what students have to say, discuss their experiences, answer questions and provide feedback (awards, if warranted) for what students have researched or accomplished.
+Have local farmers come and hear what students have to say, discuss their experiences, answer questions and provide feedback (or awards, if warranted) for what students have researched or accomplished.